Call for Help

 This is an accordion element with a series of buttons that open and close related content panels.

-The first appointment consists of an overview of Mental Health Services’ (MHS) model for treating eating disorders and an in-depth exploration of thoughts, behaviors, and emotions related to food, exercise, and body.
-You may be asked to sign releases of information from previous treatment providers, in order to allow consultation between a past treatment team and current UHS staff.
-This appointment will be facilitated by a MHS provider specialized in eating concerns.
+This appointment is an overview of how UHS Mental Health Services’ treats eating disorders and an in-depth exploration of your thoughts, behaviors, and emotions related to food, exercise, and body.
+You may be asked to sign releases of information from previous treatment providers in order to allow consultation between a past treatment team and the UHS team.

 Eating Concerns Support Group